tanghaoyu258/ACRM-for-moment-retrieval/README.md

 For now, only the testing model and the corresponding code is available.
 We will release the whole project once the paper is accepted.

-The pre-trained glove embedding that we use is the Common Crawl (840B tokens, 2.2M vocab, cased, 300d vectors, 2.03 GB download): [glove.840B.300d.zip](https://nlp.stanford.edu/projects/glove/).
+The pre-trained glove embedding that we use is [glove.840B.300d.zip](https://nlp.stanford.edu/projects/glove/) trained with the Common Crawl (840B tokens, 2.2M vocab, cased, 300d vectors, 2.03 GB download).

 The extracted I3D features for [TaCoS](https://pan.baidu.com/s/11QQvGoXB0LkDPEHbj9bWKA) and for [Charades-STA](https://pan.baidu.com/s/1KpZI0JT0zGbmX1IRlTAVow) is  provided for both of them, where the extraction key is **th08**.